jadebc/okR/README.md

 If you have not been an instructor in the past, request access by emailing nolanpokpongkiat@berkeley.edu.

+### Canvas/bCourses Integration
+To enroll students in your course, you have two options:
+1. From the course dashboard, `Enrollment` > `Add+` / `Enroll via CSV`
+2. Enroll students from bCourses

+To utilize the bCourses integration:
+1. Set up the bCourses configuration by clicking on `bCourses` from the course dashboard.
+2. "Edit bCourses Configuration"
+3. Enter your bcourses course url: this is the url at the main dashboard of your course on bCourses.
+4. Enter the access token: on bCourses, go to Account > Settings > New Access Token
+5. Click "Submit".
+6. Click "Enroll Students from bCourses".
+This should import students' names, emails, and SIDs, and enroll them in your course.

 ### Creating an assignment
 From the instructor dashboard, click into courses.
 Then, click "Assignments" and click "Create Assignment".
 Fill in your assignment name and the auto-generated endpoint will work fine.